firebase/firebase-android-sdk/ci/fireci/workflow_summary/README.md

     python workflow_information.py --token ${your_github_toke} --event pull_request --d 30
     ```

--   Please refer `Inputs` section for more use cases, and `Outputs` section for the workflow summary report format.
+-   Please refer to `Inputs` section for more use cases, and `Outputs` section for the workflow summary report format.

 ## Inputs
 -  `-o, --repo_owner`: **[Required]** GitHub repo owner, default value is `firebase`.